GalvanizeOpenSource/stats-shortcourse/src/combinatorics.rst

 ----------------

-*Permutations* counts the number of ways subsets can be chosen when order **does** matter.
-If you followed the thought exercise in the *combinations section* above then you won't be surprised to learn that the number of ways to choose `K` things out of `N` things **when order matters** is
+*Permutations* counts the number of ways subsets can be chosen when **order does matter**.
+If you followed the "`N` choose `K`" thought exercise above then you won't be surprised to learn that the number of ways to choose `K` things out of `N` things **when order matters** is

     :math:`\displaystyle \frac{N!}{(N-K)!}`